Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool downloads a FIT file and returns parsed JSON, distinguishing between default compact summary and full=true raw data.
-It is specific about the verb (downloads/returns) and resource (workout FIT binary), and the mention of returning parsed JSON differentiates it from siblings like get_workout or get_workout_samples.
+The description clearly states the tool downloads a binary FIT file and returns parsed JSON.
+It distinguishes between default compact summary and full mode, and notes read-only.
+This differentiates it from siblings like get_workout and export_workout_gpx.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.